gomorpheus/morpheus-docs/infrastructure/clusters/clusters.rst

 -------------------

 - Cluster Permissions
-    Each Cluster has Group, Tenant and Service Plan access permissions settings.
+    Each Cluster has Group, Tenant and Service Plan access permissions settings ("MORE" > Permissions on the Clusters list page).
 - Namespace Permissions
     Individual Namespaces also have Group, Tenant and Service Plan access permissions settings